Energy-, Latency- And Resilience-aware Networking (e.LARN)

 This project is part of the DFG (Deutsche Forschungsgemeinschaft) priority programme SPP 1914 “Cyber-Physical Networking”.
 It started in October 2016 and is carried out in cooperation with Department of Computer Science 4 at Friedrich-Alexander-Universität Erlangen-Nürnberg.

-We propose to develop transport channels for cyber-physical networks.
-Such channels need to be latency- and resilience-aware; i.e. the latency as seen by the application must be predictable and in certain limits, e.g. by balancing latency and resilience, be guaranteed.
-This is only possible by an innovative transport protocol stack and an appropriate fundament of operating system and low level networking support.
+We propose to develop transport channels for distributed cyber-physical systems.
+Such channels need to be energy-, latency-, and resilience-aware; i.e. the latency as seen by the application must be predictable and in certain limits, e.g. by balancing latency and resilience, be guaranteed.
+At the same time, the energy aspects must be considered, as CPS devices often have limited access to power sources.
+Achieving these awareness-properties is only possible by an innovative transport protocol stack and an appropriate fundament of operating system and low level networking support.
 Thereto the project unites the disciplines Operating Systems / Real-Time Processing and Telecommunications / Information-Theory.

 Project target is the evolution of the PRRT (predictably reliable real-time transport) transport protocol stack towards a highly efficient multi-hop-protocol with transparent transmission segmentation.
 This is enabled by an interdisciplinary co-development with a latency-aware operating system kernel incl. wait-free synchronisation and the corresponding low level networking components.
 The statistical properties of the entire system (RNA, “reliable networking atom”) shall be optimised and documented.